Journalism for Dutch Speakers

-The three thematic specialisation semesters in years three and four integrate content and production, so you will work on both your skills and knowledge.
-Currently, HU School for Journalism is renewing its curriculum.
-This means that in this academic year, Exchange students with at least two years' journalistic education can join the 'old-style' programme, subject to availability.
+The three thematic specialisation semesters in years three and four integrate content, production and innovation, so you will work on your skills and broaden your knowledge.

-Please note: Per course unit (SLOW or GO, themed semester or specialisation) we can only place two Exchange students.
+Please note: per course unit (SLOW or GO, or one of our specialisations) we can only place two Exchange students.
 You will receive a place after consultation; in case of a surplus of candidates, we make a selection based on merits.

-Would you like to know more about this programme or do you have a specific question?
-Please contact the programme coordinator, Carien Touwen.
+Would you like to know more about our programmes or do you have a specific question?
+Please contact the coordinator, Carien Touwen.